-Supplies have already been cut off for a number days, with both sides blaming each other for the stoppage of shipments, as Europe suffers bitter winter weather.
+Supplies have been halted for a number days, with both sides blaming each other for the stoppage, as Europe experiences bitter winter weather.

-Mirek Topolanek, the Czech prime minister, whose country holds the EU presidency, was due to travel to Ukraine on Friday to try to finalise agreement on the monitoring.
+Mirek Topolanek, the Czech prime minister, whose country holds the EU presidency, travelled to Ukraine on Friday to try to finalise the monitoring agreement.

-Gazprom also said Ukraine has previously been refusing to include Gazprom members in the international monitoring team.
+Gazprom said Ukraine has previously been refusing to include Gazprom members in the international monitoring team.

 |Russia has repeatedly said Ukraine must now pay the going market rate [AFP]|

-The gas is likely to be delivered only to Europe, not Ukraine itself, since Moscow and Kiev have yet to agree a price for the gas, which has been subsidised since Soviet times.
+Gas is likely to be delivered to Europe alone and not Ukraine, since Moscow and Kiev have still not agreed a price for the gas, which has been subsidised since Soviet times.

-Russia has repeatedly said Ukraine must now pay the going market rate.
+Russia says Ukraine must now pay the market rate.

-But the presence of monitoring missions at points along the transit routes for Russian gas will reassure Moscow that the gas it is pumping across Ukraine is not being siphoned off by Kiev.
+But the presence of monitors along the transit routes will reassure Moscow that the gas is not being siphoned off by Kiev.

 Moscow had cited the allegation, denied by Ukraine, as its reason for shutting off gas through its neighbour earlier this week.

-The nine-day gas crisis has left hundreds of thousands of people in the Balkans without gas, forced factories to shut down and disrupted deliveries as far west as France and Germany, while the continent faced freezing winter temperatures.
+The nine-day crisis has left hundreds of thousands of people in the Balkans without gas, forced factories to shut down and disrupted deliveries as far west as France and Germany.

 Turkey and Serbia, also hit hard by the gas dispute, were receiving extra shipments from Iran and Hungary.